Key-Soft-Skills-for-Success/Hope-AI---Communication-Development-Program/README.md

 ### ✅ Level 2: Tenses, The Backbone of Strong Communication

- Understanding tenses helps you to,
+ Understanding tenses helps you to:
   - Speak clearly
   - Express time correctly
   - Sound more fluent